ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 ### Organizing Fields in the Inspector with Headers

 When working with multiple `[SerializeField]` fields, it’s helpful to visually organize them in the Inspector.
-This makes it easier for designers or team members to understand which collection of fields do what, in our case we have general behavior and ones meant only for testing.
+This makes it easier for designers or team members to understand which collection of fields does what.
+In our case, we have general behavior and ones meant only for testing.

 In Unity, you can use the `[Header("Header Text")]` attribute to add a clear label above related fields: